-together the juice, zest
+together the juice, zest, sugar

-, sugar, and eggs in a 2-quart heavy saucepan
+in a 2-quart heavy saucepan

 .
 Stir in the butter and cook over moderately-low heat, whisking frequently, until the curd is thick enough to coat a spoon